Saleslogix/argos-saleslogix/src-docs/guides/v2_localization_example/README.md

 1\.
 Create a root folder, for this example we will be using `C:\code\mobile`.

 2\.
-In that root folder, download and extract (or git clone) [Argos-SDK](https://github.com/Sage/argos-sdk/zipball/2.0) into a new folder named `argos-sdk`.
+In that root folder, download and extract (or git clone) the latest version of the [Argos-SDK](https://github.com/Saleslogix/argos-sdk) into a new folder named `argos-sdk`.

 3\.
 Create another folder at the same level named 'products'.